yesco/minisquel/README.md

 ## Current Features
 - row by row processing
+- cross-product join
-- refer to columns by name or table.col
+- refer to columns by col or table.col
+- table names can be quoted (getsymbol)
 - plain-text CSV/TAB-file querying
-- cross-product join
-- rudimentary automatic build of in-memory index 16b/entry
+- rudimentary automatic build of in-memory index 16B/entry
 - LIMITED: tab JOIN tab ON col - speedup is from 30h to 5s! using index on cross-join which becomes nested loop index lookup.
 2s is scanning the two (same) tables and building the index ("zero" time)
 - undefined/not present variables are NULL
 - NULL is always null if not set, LOL ("feature")